“It’s easy to produce a Judy Garland show: Just give her a stage, a spotlight, and get out of the way.” – Al Jolson

 Its CD debut, also in stereo (along with “In Between”) was on the 1996 Rhino Records double CD set “Judy Garland – Collector’s Gems from the MGM Films.”

-In 2017 the film version (not the alternate prerecording) was remastered and released on the 2-CD set “Judy Garland – Soundtracks.”
+In 2017 the film version (not the alternate prerecording) of “In-Between” was remastered and released on the 2-CD set “Judy Garland – Soundtracks.”

 Watch the stereo alternate take of “In Between” married to the film footage here, brilliantly put together by our friend, Mark Milano.
 Thanks, Mark!